 Recently, lots of research institutions have devoted themselves to the development of the aeromagnetic survey.
-Lanzhou Institute of Resources and Environment Technology, as a vocational university, is one of them.
-On June 16, 2021, this college decided to conduct a drone magnetic survey at Baiyin, Gansu.
+Lanzhou Resources and Environment Voc-Tech College, as a vocational university, is one of them.
+On June 16, 2021, this college decided to conduct a drone magnetic survey at Baiyin county, Gansu province.

 What are aerial magnetic surveys?

 An aeromagnetic geophysical survey consists of measuring the intensity of the earth's magnetic field in order to detect local variations due to the magnetism of rocks.
 The resulting aeromagnetic data is generally used to support the mapping of geological formations and the accidents that affect them or to directly detect the concentration of magnetic minerals.

 "We believe that the detailed magnetic survey will help outline the trends and location of various rock units as well as gold localizing shears, providing us with valuable geological data for planning our next phase of exploration on the property," said David Dai, the general manager of the Gansu aeromagnetic surveys project.

 What kind of drones are needed for magnetic surveys?